kgdunn/pid-book/univariate-review/univariate-review.rst

 .. index::
 	single: confidence interval; interpreting

--	The expression in :eq:`CI-mean-variance-unknown` **does not** mean that :math:`\overline{x}` lies in the interval from LB (lower-bound) to UB (upper-bound).
-It would be incorrect to say that the viscosity is 20 units and lies inside the range of 17.1 to 22.9 with a 95% probability.
+-	The expression in :eq:`CI-mean-variance-unknown-repeated` **does not** mean that :math:`\overline{x}` lies in the interval from LB (lower-bound) to UB (upper-bound).
+It would be **incorrect** to say that the viscosity is 20 units and lies inside the range of 17.1 to 22.9 with a 95% probability.

--	What the expression in :eq:`CI-mean-variance-unknown` **does mean**  is that :math:`\mu` lies in this interval.
+-	What the expression in :eq:`CI-mean-variance-unknown-repeated` **does imply**  is that :math:`\mu` lies in this interval.
 The confidence interval is a range of possible values for :math:`\mu`, not for :math:`\overline{x}`.
 Confidence intervals are for parameters, not for statistics.

 -	Notice that the upper and lower bounds are a function of the data sample used to calculate :math:`\overline{x}` and the number of points, :math:`n`.
-If we take a different sample of data, we will get different bounds.
+If we take a different sample of data, we will get different upper and lower bounds.

 -	What does the level of confidence mean?

 		It is the probability that the true population viscosity, :math:`\mu` is in the given range.
 At 95% confidence, it means that 5% of the time the interval *will not contain* the true mean.
-So if we collected 20 sets of samples, 19 times out of 20 the confidence interval range will contain the true mean, but one of those 20 confidence intervals is expected to not contain the true mean.
+So if we collected 20 sets of :math:`n` samples, 19 times out of 20 the confidence interval range **will contain** the true mean, but one of those 20 confidence intervals is expected not to contain the true mean.

 -	What happens if the level of confidence changes?
 Calculate the viscosity confidence intervals for 90%, 95%, 99%.